ashiknur/Advanced_java_question_solve/Question2021.md

     - **SQLException:** Handles any SQL errors that occur in the database communication process.

-#### e) In a web application "StringBuilder" or “StringBuffer” which item should we use, why?
+#### e) In a web application "**StringBuilder**" or “**StringBuffer**” which item should we use, why?
-  - In most web applications, StringBuilder is preferred over StringBuffer because it is faster.
-StringBuffer is synchronized, making it thread-safe but slower.
-StringBuilder is not synchronized, which makes it more efficient in scenarios where thread safety is not a concern.
+- In a web application, it's generally recommended to use **StringBuilder** over **StringBuffer** for performance reasons unless synchronization is explicitly needed.
+- **StringBuilder** is not synchronized, making it more efficient in a single-threaded environment.
+In a web application, where multiple threads may be handling different requests concurrently, synchronization might not be necessary in most cases.
+- **StringBuffer** is synchronized, which means it is thread-safe.
+If you are working in a multithreaded environment and need thread safety, you might choose **StringBuffer**.
+- However, if thread safety is not a concern, **StringBuilder** is preferred due to its better performance.

 ### <div align = center><br/><br/><br/>Answer to Question No 2</div>

 #### a) What is the difference between Get and Post method?
-  - GET and POST are HTTP methods used to request data from a resource (GET) or submit data to a resource (POST).
-GET appends data in the query string of the URL and is limited in length.
-It's less secure and used for retrieving information.
-POST submits data to be processed through the request body, can handle large amounts of data, and is more secure, making it suitable for sensitive information.
+Both GET and POST are HTTP methods used to submit data to a web server, but they differ in how they do it:
+- **GET Method:**
+  - Parameters are included in the URL.
+  - Limited data can be sent, as the data is part of the URL.
+  - Data is visible to the user (in the URL).
+  - It is less secure for sensitive information.
+  - Cached by the browser.
+  - Generally used for requests that do not change server state.
+- **POST Method:**
+  - Parameters are included in the request body.
+  - Can send a larger amount of data.
+  - Data is not visible in the URL.
+  - More secure for sensitive information.
+  - Not cached by the browser.
+  - Generally used for requests that may change server state.

 #### b) Write a Java code to connect with MySQL database.